SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 > Then Peter came to Jesus and asked, "Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?"\
 > Jesus answered, "I tell you, not seven times, but seventy-seven times."

 The $7*70=490$ plus one (the "unforgivable" sin) yields 491.
 Regarding the number 528, I do not find any significance for it.
-On the Quora site, someone said that the 582 is the harmonic frequency for the note "mi" (miracle) which the third note of a musical scale.
+On the Quora site, someone said that the 582 is the harmonic frequency for the note "mi" (miracle) which the third musical note.
 It represents the three-level dream state.
-But it seems no link between the [E (musical note)](https://en.wikipedia.org/wiki/E_(musical_note)) and 582... am I overlooking something?
+But it seems no link between the [E (musical note)](https://en.wikipedia.org/wiki/E_(musical_note)) and 528... am I overlooking something?

 Neverthless, I found a more satisfying answer [here](https://qr.ae/pyqOtx).

 > The number 528491, `52` means the year when his father Maurice Fischer was born which is 1952, `84` means the years when Robert Fischer was born which is 1984 and `91` means the year when his mother died which is 1991 when Robert was 7 years old.

-Our brains always come up with patterns in order to explain the unexplainable.
+Who is right?
+We never know... our brains always come up with patterns in order to explain the unexplainable.
+Afterwards, we choose one based on our heart or mind.

+## The Planning

-The team revise a three-level dream plan for inception, prompting Fischer to reject his father's legacy.
-In New York Streets, Yusuf's dream convince Fischer of "I will not follow in my father's footsteps."
-In the Hotel lobby, Arthur's dream are persuading Fischer to "I will create something myself."
-Eames' dreams in snow-covered hospital complex declares "My father doesn't want me to be him."
+The team revise a three-level dream for inception, prompting Fischer to reject his father's legacy.
+In New York Streets, Yusuf's dream try to convince Fischer of "I will not follow in my father's footsteps."
+In the Hotel lobby, Arthur's dream are persuading Fischer for "I will create something myself."
+Eames' dreams, in the snow-covered hospital complex, are declaring "My father doesn't want me to be him."

-Plan deviations push them to the Limbo level, the deepest layer.
+Plan deviations push some of them into the Limbo level, the deepest layer.
 The place of the **collective unconsciousness** that Cobb and Mal built.
 Buildings and memories fill this place, including a Japanese palace.
 The palace that is Saito's manifestation, his **fear of death**.
 Saito implies multiples times about his struggle with aging, the desire to be youth again.

 > Saito: Dare you take a leap of faith?
 Or become an old man, filled with regret, waiting to die alone?
 > Saito: Then I'll take the chance and come back.
 And we'll be young men together again.